Our grading system explained

 The diverse landscapes of Argentina are never more dramatic than in the region of Patagonia which lies in the southern tip of the continent and is shared with Chile.
 The Patagonian Andean mountains are mainly granite and have been sculpted by over 12 million years of glacial action into turquoise lakes, tumbling glaciers and jagged rock towers such as the iconic peaks of Cerro Torre and Fitzroy.
-The Los Glaciers National Park is an excellent base for seeing the many wonders of Patagonia, for it combines stunning scenery and abundant wildlife with excellent opportunities for trekking and other outdoor activities.
+The Los Glaciers National Park is an excellent base for seeing the many wonders of Patagonia on our Gentle Walking Patagonia in Style walking holiday, for it combines stunning scenery and abundant wildlife with excellent opportunities for trekking and other outdoor activities.

 Together with the similarly stunning scenery of Chilean Patagonia, these wondorous landscapes of Argentina can be enjoyed to the full on our Complete Patagonia - Paine & Fitz Roy walking holiday.

 At the southernmost tip of Patagonia is the archipelago of Tierra del Fuego and the small city of Ushuaia, regarded as the most southerly city in the world.
-Tierra del Fuego has excellent opportunities for good day walks and combines superbly with neighbouring Torres del Paine and a cruise through the Beagle Channel to Cape Horn.
-You can experience all this on our superb Tierra del Fuego & Patagonia walking holiday.
+Tierra del Fuego has excellent opportunities for good day walks and combines superbly with a cruise through the Beagle Channel to Cape Horn.
+You can experience all this on our superb Tierra del Fuego & Cape Horn Cruise holiday.

 Ushuaia is also the setting off point for cruises to Antarctica.
 We offer three thrilling Antarctic cruises onboard the well-equipped polar cruise ship the M/S Expedition: Quest for the Antarctic Circle; Spirit of Shackleton; and Antarctica Classic.